dhruv2612/myntra-clone/README.md

 # myntra-clone
-A Spotify clone application created as a beginner HTML+CSS+JS project.
+A Myntra clone application created as a beginner HTML+CSS+JS project.